Learn about 5 bathroom flooring ideas on a budget and the pros and cons of each of them!

 Luxury Vinyl Plank tile looks like tile but it’s vinyl and you don’t have to grout it.
 There are many waterproof options available too.
 I have a full guide on the pros and cons of luxury vinyl plank vs laminate flooring too!

 We used a waterproof luxury vinyl plank tile that looks like slate in our small bathroom makeover on a budget at our old house.
 I really loved it.

 It’s a floating vinyl floor, which is nice because no glue or sticky adhesive is involved.

 It was relatively easy to install ourselves, we just laid it over our old laminate flooring.

 The vinyl tiles interlock together with an interlocking tongue and groove concept.
 The hardest part was interlocking a tile into the tile above it and next to it.

 It’s more expensive than peel and stick vinyl tile, but it’s a much better quality flooring for bathrooms and long term durability.

-The biggest con is that there aren’t that many stylish or pattern options available.
+The biggest con is that there aren’t that many stylish or pattern options available that look like real stone.
 The slate one I shared above is the best looking one I’ve found, although that one comes in a few more colors!